Jessica A. Kennedy

 Assistant Professor of Management

 Jessica Kennedy is an assistant professor of management in Organization Studies.
-She joined Owen in 2014 from The Wharton School of the University of Pennsylvania.
+She joined Owen in 2014.

 Professor Kennedy researches power and status hierarches.
 She is interested in how groups allocate power and status to individuals, and how power and status affect individuals' decisions.
 Her research has found that overconfidence biases the allocation of status in groups.

-Professor Kennedy has published in top journals, including Organizational Behavior and Human Decision Processes, the Journal of Personality and Social Psychology, and Social Psychological and Personality Science.
+Professor Kennedy has published in top journals, including Organizational Behavior and Human Decision Processes, the Journal of Personality and Social Psychology, the Journal of Experimental Social Psychology, and Social Psychological and Personality Science.
 She won the INFORMS/Organization Science Dissertation Proposal competition in 2011.

 Professor Kennedy teaches MGT 342: Leading Teams and Organizations and MGT 448: Negotiation.